David W. Anderson

-Anderson is a Choctaw and Ojibwe Indian, and lives in Edina, Minnesota.
+Anderson is a citizen of the Lac Courte Oreilles Band of Lake Superior Chippewa Indians and a descendant of the Choctaw Nation, and lives in Edina, Minnesota.
 He was born in Chicago, Illinois, and grew up there as well as on reservations in Wisconsin.
 Famous Dave Anderson now travels the country speaking and is the author of several award-winning books.